 [AI for Africa / DALL-E]

-As part of the Moonshot Conversations, TechCabal Insights, in partnership with The Rundown, brought together thought leaders and innovators to explore the vital intersection of artificial intelligence (AI) and African development.
+As part of the Moonshot Conversations, TechCabal Insights, in partnership with The Rundown, brought together thought leaders and innovators to explore the vital intersection of AI and African development.
 Titled “Bridging the Gap: Building AI Models with African Data,” the panel looked into the opportunities, challenges, and prospects of AI tailored to the continent’s unique needs.

-1. Data Sovereignty and Localisation: Zain Verjee emphasized the criticality of data sovereignty for Africa, likening data to gold and cobalt in its potential to influence power dynamics.
-“By selling our data, we risk exploitation and losing control of our destiny,” she warned, advocating for national policies prioritizing local data retention and regulation.
+- Data Sovereignty and Localisation: Zain Verjee emphasised the criticality of data sovereignty for Africa, likening data to gold and cobalt in its potential to influence power dynamics.
+“By selling our data, we risk exploitation and losing control of our destiny,” she warned, advocating for national policies prioritising local data retention and regulation.

-4. Ethics and Inclusivity: The panelists agreed on the need for ethical frameworks for data use.
+- Ethics and Inclusivity: The panellists agreed on the need for ethical frameworks for data use.
 Yates and Odour advocated for transparency and education to ensure that data collection is fair, inclusive, and beneficial to all stakeholders.

-5. Future of AI on the Continent: There was optimism expressed about a future where African innovators collaborate to address infrastructural and regulatory challenges.
-They called for more grassroots efforts, community engagement, and a push for localized small language models to democratize AI access.
+- Future of AI on the Continent: The panellists were optimistic about a future where African innovators collaborate to address infrastructural and regulatory challenges.
+They called for more grassroots efforts, community engagement, and a push for localised small language models to democratise AI access.

 [For data requests or research services, reach out to TC Insights via this link]